eiphyuphwe/WeatherApp/README.md

 # WeatherApp
-- Weather Forecast Application with MVVM with clean architecture
+- Weather Forecast Application using MVVM with clean architecture
 - `Room` database
 - `Retrofit` for network call
 - `SSL` certificate pinning with Retrofit